cupping massage

 Who should get cupping done?

-Anyone that is feeling muscle tension or overall energy drain can get cupping
+Anyone that is feeling muscle tension or overall energy drain can get cupping done, but there are specific health benefits for those with chronic pain.
+Clients with:

 • Arthritis (including rheumatoid arthritis)